 Failure of Polyurethane Urethane Industrial Wheels Rollers in Heavy Caster and Wheel Applications

-Failures of poly treads on industrial caster wheels, drive wheels, and industrial rollers cost companies not only in money to replace the wheels but also in the down time of equipment.
+Failures of polyurethane wheel on industrial caster wheels, drive wheels, and industrial rollers cost companies not only in money to replace the wheels but also in the downtime of equipment.
 Many of these failures can be prevented, including:

 Flat-Spotting – A flat spot can form on the polyurethane tread when the wheel is loaded in a stationary position.
 This spot may or may not ”roll-out” when the wheel resumes rolling.
 Either way it will make moving the wheel from a stop more difficult.
 A polyurethane material’s tendency to flat-spot is determined by its compression set value.
 Choosing polyurethane with lower compression set values could solve the problem.
 Another approach is to use a wheel with a larger diameter or width, which reduces the stress on the urethane.